KelvinCYDev/marvelous_todo_kelvin_backend/Readme.md

 - User can check and uncheck tasks.
 The tasks will appear in the corresponding columns ('To Do', 'Done')
 - The 'To Do' list is unlimited
 - The 'Done' list only shows 10 most recently completed tasks
-- Users can select the auto refresh period for the ToDo list (5 sec, 15 seconds, 30 seconds, 1 minute)
+- Users can select the auto syncing period for the ToDo list (5 sec, 15 seconds, 30 seconds, 1 minute)
 - As the user enters text in the search box, both columns are filtered to display only tasks matching the text entered thus far
 - User can delete all the tasks at once by pressing 'Delete all tasks'